osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 ```

-!!! note "osdf-cache 7.11.1"
+!!! note "osdf-origin 7.11.1"
-    This document covers versions 7.11.1 and later of the `osdf-cache` package; ensure the above installation
+    This document covers versions 7.11.1 and later of the `osdf-origin` package; ensure the above installation
     results in an appropriate version.

 Configuring the Origin Server